Biden’s wins for public education

 March 2021

-President Biden works to increase access to voting
+President Biden signs order to to expand voting access

-On 56th anniversary of Selma, Biden signs voting rights Executive Order.
+On the 56th anniversary of the MLK-led march from Selma to Montgomery, Biden signs voting rights executive order.
 The order directs federal agencies to expand access to voter registration and election information, specifically for historically disenfranchised groups.

 March 2021